 In December 2012, Valley Medical College changed its name to Institute of Technology.
 The name reflects the heritage and success of the other three campuses of the IOT group in the Central Valley of California.

 In August 2014, Select Education Group, LLC acquired Institute of Technology.
-Through its parent company, the National Holistic Institute (NHI), Institute of Technology continues to operate as a family-owned enterprise under the leadership of Mason Meyers and Tim Veitzer.
+Institute of Technology, Inc. continues to operate as a family-owned enterprise under the leadership of Mason Meyers and Tim Veitzer.